Ecotourism Australia Limited Terms & Conditions

 If you choose to pay your annual certification or membership fees via a payment plan with EziDebit, their fees and charges will apply.

-Ecotourism Australia Ltd has a 30-day cooling off period, starting from the day you sign up and pay your application fee.
-If you contact Ecotourism Australia Ltd within the 30-day period, you will be eligible to receive a refund of your full application fee.
+Ecotourism Australia Ltd has a 30-day cooling off period, starting from the day you sign up and pay your initial annual fee.
+If you contact Ecotourism Australia Ltd within the 30-day period, you will be eligible to receive a refund of your annual fee.
 Contacting Ecotourism Australia Ltd after the 30-day period will result in a forfeit of the already paid fees.

-If a refund is requested within the first 3 months of certification or membership renewal, Ecotourism Australia Ltd will refund 50% of your annual fee.
+If a refund is requested within the first 3 months of membership or certification renewal, Ecotourism Australia Ltd will refund 50% of your annual fees.
 Should you cancel after 3 months of renewing, a refund will not be provided.

 Certification and Membership Renewal Processes

-As part of the annual certification and membership renewal process, members and certified operators are required to complete an annual declaration process.
+As part of the annual certification and membership renewal process, members, applicants and certified operators are required to complete an annual declaration process.
 The annual declaration process involves signing a declaration to state business ethics, and certification and membership standards and requirements are being maintained.

-Members and certified operators are notified 30 days prior to the expiry of their certification or membership through dispatch of a renewal notice, which may include; confirmation of details forms, annual declaration forms and a payment invoice.
+Members, applicants and certified operators are notified 30 days prior to the expiry of their certification, application or membership through dispatch of a renewal notice, which may include; confirmation of details forms, annual declaration forms and a payment invoice.

 Rights and duties of members and certified operators

-Members and certified operators reserve several rights.
+Members, certified operators and certified destinations hold several rights.
 These include:

 - The right to be notified of any general meetings